-Communication is key in projects and it all starts with a good definition of what will be built and what our customers can expect when we release a project or new functionalities.
+Communication is key in projects, and it all starts with a good definition.
+What will be built and what can our customers expect?
+These are our two first questions when we release a project or new functionalities.

 Before releasing new features, the developments by our technical team always receive an extra quality check, based on those expectations.

 That’s why I am involved in all phases of the project.
 I organize workshops with clients about their requirements and describe user stories in an understandable language for both our clients and our technical team.
 The most important part is the agreement on acceptance criteria that will be the baseline for the test cases and acceptance when we release a functionality.
 What is the definition of done?